Henry Hurt: Master Knitter

 Jeff Oxley, the last of the ‘old boys’, retired in the early 1980’s but the firm couldn’t keep him away.
 Jeff continued to knit in his handframe until 1986, when ill health prevented him from coming in to the Shawl Factory.
 By the time Jeff passed away, Henry Hurt had completed the transformation.
 A ‘knit shop’ building, to accommodate a dozen or more modern commercial knitting machines, had been built alongside the original Shawl Factory.

-Today, Henry occasionally works the handframes, still housed in the original Shawl Factory building.
-It’s useful to show guests and visitors the original Artisan Craft.
-We have also taken the time to train several Knitwear Students over the years.
+In his last few years, Henry continued to work in the handframes, still housed in the original Shawl Factory building, showing guests and visitors the original Artisan Craft.
+He also took the time to train several Knitwear Students over the years.
+Importantly, G.H.Hurt & Son continue to make knitted lace pieces, in the same style of the framework knitter before.
 So, the craft lives on…